 [6, 51] cite organizational performance as one of the consequences of B-ITG.
-For [56] B-ITG is about strategic control of the impact IT has on the organization and the value it brings to the business.
+For [56]B-ITG is about strategic control of the impact IT has on the organization and the value it brings to the business.
 Along the same lines, [44] add that it is necessary to efficiently manage IT resources to increase the business value, although this is a difficult task.
 B-ITG is as important for MSEs as it is for large companies [42].
 The need to successfully manage a firm, earn expected returns, and use IT resources to increase business value, make B-ITG a vital issue and yet, a difficult task [43].
-According to [57], MSEs have specificities, among them are environmental, organizational, decisionmaking, informational, psychological and sociological.
+According to [57], MSEs have specificities. among them are environmental, decision-making, informational, organizational, psychological and sociological.
 MSEs operate in local markets, have greater flexibility to adapt to changes, but have resource constraints.
-However, it is important to emphasize that, despite their specificities.
-MSEs are homogeneous, not characterizing patterns different uses of technological resources[43, 50].
+However, it is important to emphasize that, despite their specificities, MSEs are not homogeneous, characterizing patterns different uses of technological resources[43, 50].
 This perception of specificities is shared by Both studies cite specifically that a different approach to B-ITG is required for MSEs, given the specificities that separate them from large organizations.

-The RBV of the firm [36] and application of the capability complementarity concept [37] constitute immense relevance in this study.
+The RBV of the firm [36] and application of the capability complementarity concept [37]constitute immense relevance in this study.
 The above theoretical base opines that B-ITG qualifies as IT capabilities to complement other capabilities [8].
 The other capability emphasizes on firm-level IT organizational capability, which aids a firm to engage IT tools and devices to improve on basic processes and procedures [58].
 Three significant reasons ensure the choice of this complementary capability.
 First, the IT operational relevance improves firm performance [59, 60].
-Second, IT organizational capability reasonably exists in all forms of organizational capability readily has impact from, and complements B-ITG.
-Consequently, IT organisational capability ensures B-ITG influences a higher financial performance.

-Because difficulties of the numerous encountered, the MSEs require support of B-ITG to enhance their performances and stabilize the current system used by firms [38, 61].
-Thus, several MSEs face the threats of folding up, due to lack of managerial expertise and presence of poor management attitude [62, 63], systems deficiency in meeting the users' needs [64], knowledge failures and inadequate staffing, institutional feebleness, compromise of quality [38, 65], scarcity of resources[66], fragile economic circumstances/shortage of capita [20, 65], less organizational support, as well as lack of collaboration, networking. and technical competencies [38].
+Second, IT organizational capability reasonably exists in all forms of organizations, despite a lack of the IT unit.
+Third, IT organizational capability readily has impact from, and complements of difficulties Because the numerous encountered, the MSEs require support of B-ITG to enhance their performances and stabilize the current system used by firms [38, 61].
+Thus, several MSEs face the threats of folding up, due to lack of expertise and presence managerial of poor management attitude [62, 63], systems deficiency in meeting the users' needs [64], knowledge failures and staffing, institutional inadequate feebleness, compromise of quality [38, 65], scarcity of resources[66], fragile economic circumstances/shortage of capita [20, 65], less support, well organizational as as lack of collaboration, networking, and technical competencies [38].
 Furthermore, gathering of related data for successful MSEs performance would motivate reliance on B-ITG to mitigate the general challenges MSEs face concerning readiness of reliable data [20].
 Therefore, this study involves an understanding of the accounting and non-accounting information systems required to enhance MSEs performances.
 The latter involves the investigation of the success factors and current issues needed to increase organizational performance by focusing on B-ITG.
 This study provides a probable information source and orientation for policy makers and MSEs managers in Iraq and other developing countries, as well as, potential scholars involved with emphasis on organizational performance related issues.